kinverarity1/anaconda-restricted-execution-rights/README.md

 <span style="background-color: lightcyan">c:\devapps\</span>python\setup
 </pre>

-There will be some other stuff like this README, you can ignore or detail that.
+There will be some other stuff like this README, you can ignore or delete files such as that.

-## Step 3
+## Step 3 - Anaconda or Miniconda?

+Anaconda and Miniconda are functionally the same.
+The only difference is Anaconda is a very large download (~600 MB) which contains a lot of useful packages by default.
+If you are a beginner, I suggest starting with Anaconda.
+The instructions below are for Miniconda - simply replace "Miniconda" with "Anaconda" if you are installing the latter.

 Download the version of Anaconda/Miniconda you wish to install from the [Anaconda archive](https://repo.continuum.io/archive/) or [Miniconda archive](https://repo.continuum.io/miniconda/), and place it in the <code><span style="background-color: lightcyan">c:\devapps</span>\python\setup</code> folder, e.g.: